 Upon arrival at Western Connecticut State University:

-You are legally required to register your immigration documents (passport, I-20, and I-94 card) with the Donna Warner, Coordinator of International Services.
+You are legally required to register your immigration documents (passport and I-20) with Donna Warner, Coordinator of International Services.
 This will need to be done within the first 10 days of classes.
 In addition to registering your documents, you must attend international student orientation.
 The Coordinator of International Services will help you with all F1 visa related matters during your studies at Western Connecticut State University, but ultimately it is your legal responsibility to maintain your F-1 visa status.
 Please feel free to contact Donna Warner with any questions!

 Accepted Students already in the U.S. (Transfer Students):

-If you already have valid F-1 student or J-1 student status by being enrolled at another school, college or university in the United States, you will have to complete a required Transfer Verification Form.
-Once this is done and you confirm this with Elena Hart, the international student advisor at your current school will need to release your SEVIS record to WCSU.
-Your new WCSU I-20 or DS-2019, endorsed for pending transfer, is mailed to you as soon as the release date for your SEVIS record (as determine by your previous school) is reached.
+If you already have valid F-1 student status by being enrolled at another school, college or university in the United States, you will have to complete a required Transfer Verification Form.
+Once this is done and you confirm this with Donna Warner, the international student advisor at your current school will need to release your SEVIS record to WCSU.
+Your new WCSU I-20, endorsed for pending transfer, is mailed to you as soon as the release date for your SEVIS record (as determined by your previous school) is reached.
 Once you are enrolled at WCSU and we have confirmed your registration, the transfer process will be completed.
-If you are in F-1 status, a new I-20 will be issued to you.
-You must report to the office of International Services Office within 15 days of your arrival.
+If you are in initial F-1 status, a new I-20 will be issued to you.
+You must report to the International Services Office within 15 days of your arrival.